-An uncontested divorce is where both parties reach an agreement prior to filing for divorce and the agreement is filed at the time of the divorce Complaint being filed.
-All of the required documents are also filed with the initial filing so that the divorce can proceed to be signed by the Judge without the need for a hearing, since both parties are in agreement.
-For more information on filing for a contested divorce you can call our Alabama divorce lawyers for a consultation.
-For further information on an uncontested divorce, you can call our office or go to the Alabama uncontested divorces page on this website.
+An uncontested divorce is where both parties reach an agreement prior to filing for divorce and the agreement is filed at the same time as the Complaint.
+All of the required documents are also filed initially so that the divorce can proceed to be signed by the Judge without the need for a hearing, since both parties are in agreement at the time of filing.

 If no agreement is filed with the Complaint, then it is a contested divorce proceeding and the first consideration is how to properly serve the other party (called the Defendant).
 If the Defendant can be located, then the Plaintiff just serves the Complaint on the Defendant by mail or in person.
 This delivery of the Complaint to the Defendant is called “service of process” and once the Defendant is properly “served” with the Complaint, then they have thirty (30) days to respond by filing a document called an Answer.

-Once this Answer is filed then a Court date is usually set and both parties begin the process of a contested divorce, which includes having hearings and eventually, if both parties cannot reach an agreement, it will go to a trial where evidence will be presented to the Judge (witnesses take the stand and testify) and the Judge will decide how to divide your marital assets, custody issues, and all other contested marital issues that the spouses could not reach an agreement on.
-Once the trial is over, you will be officially divorced subject to the decision of the Court concerning division of marital assets and custody or visitation determinations.
+Once this Answer is filed then a Court date is usually set and both parties begin the process of a contested divorce.
+This process includes having hearings and eventually, if both parties cannot reach an agreement, it will go to a trial.
+At a divorce trial, evidence will be presented to the Judge, witnesses take the stand and testify, and the Judge will decide how to divide your marital assets, custody issues, and all other contested marital issues that the spouses could not reach an agreement on.